tedhchen/ESS-ClimateGovernance/about.md

 ## Course Expectations

 ### Course Organization
 This course is held in-person once a week on Tuesdays.
-Generally speaking, we will start the lesson with a lecture then move to lab-based work (e.g. exercises and discussions) for the latter part.
+Generally speaking, we will start the lesson with a lecture then move to lab-based work (e.g., exercises and discussions) for the latter part.
 We will move things around to accomodate potential guest speakers or other opportunities that may arise.

 ### Students can expect from the instructor
 -  I am trained in political science, and have additional specializations in environmental social science and network science.
 How I approach the class topics is naturally influenced by my background, but I will strive to present a wide variety of materials that shows the breadth of climate governance research.